Smoking has long been associated with several serious health conditions, such as cardiovascular diseases and cancer.

 For people at risk of diabetes or those already diagnosed, quitting smoking can significantly reduce the likelihood of developing insulin resistance or worsening existing complications.

-Additionally, maintaining a healthy lifestyle through diet, exercise, and regular medical checkups can help mitigate the effects of past smoking on glucose metabolism.
+Additionally, maintaining a healthy lifestyle through diet, exercise such as cycling, and regular medical checkups can help mitigate the effects of past smoking on glucose metabolism.

 An educational program initiated by the Centers for Disease Control and Prevention (CDC) aimed at reducing smoking in diabetic patients showed a significant improvement in diabetes management outcomes.